Partha Chakraborty

 Third ACM/IEEE International Workshop on NL-based Software Engineering (NLBSE), 2024.

-A Survey-Based Qualitative Study to Characterize Expectations of Software Developers from Five Stakeholders
+A Survey-Based Qualitative Study to Characterize Expectations of Software Developers from Five Stakeholders Partha Chakraborty,

 Proceedings of the 15th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM), 2021.